No matter what stage you are at on your health journey, Diabetes WA is here for you.

 - raise awareness of the impact of all types of diabetes by participating in major campaigns such as National Diabetes Week and World Diabetes Day

-- provide community and workplace education and training to reduce the impact of diabetes
+- provide community and professional’s training to reduce the impact of diabetes

 - advocate on behalf of people with diabetes to eliminate unfair practices and stigma